SDG9: Industry, Innovation and Infrastructure

 SDG9 aims to ‘Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation’.
 The University’s role in the Oxford-Cambridge Arc, and our commitment to supporting industry and innovation are central to our strategic goal and Changemaker Challenge to ‘Contribute to Northamptonshire being the best county in the UK to start and grow a business’.
 This was recognised in the University being ‘Highly Commended’ at the Midlands Business Awards 2020 in the award category ‘Corporate Commitment to the Community’.
 We are proud of the work that we do to support this SDG, as we believe that innovation and sustainable growth are central to developing the new solutions to the social and environmental problems of today and tomorrow.

 Social innovation is fundamental to the University’s strategic vision and runs through everything that we seek to do in research, teaching, community engagement and knowledge exchange.
 In 2013 the University became the UK’s first Ashoka U Changemaker Campus.
 As part of this in 2014, the University also established its Institute for Social Innovation and Impact, a global research centre focused on social innovation.
 The Institute leads work internationally to explore social innovation, including exploring Social Innovation in Higher Education across East and South East Asia for the British Council; creating the Social Innovation Linkages for Knowledge Exchange Network (SILKEN) in partnership with Glasgow Caledonian University; as well as carrying out research in Mexico and across Europe.
 This is complemented by the University’s Centre for Sustainable Business Practices, which focuses on CSR, ESG and business engagement with the SDGs.
 The CSBP has a wide-variety of expertise including in ethics, cyber security, data analytics and disaster and crisis management.
-Finally, the University also embeds social innovation/social enterprise into all of its undergraduate degree programmes, as well as having its own MA in Social Innovation.
+Finally, the University also embeds social innovation/social enterprise into all of its undergraduate degree programmes.

 Research & Development